blankenberg/anvio.org/help/7.1/programs/anvi-gen-phylogenomic-tree/index.md

   display: true
 ---

-Generate phylogenomic tree from aligment file.
+Generate phylogenomic tree from alignment file.

 🔙 **[To the main page](../../)** of anvi'o programs and artifacts.